kbzrmacedo/JAVA/README.md

 # JAVA WEB + CRUD
- I created a web application in Java performing crud functions.
+I created a web application in Java using Servlets that performs some crud functions